EmanuelNikolov/IgdbApiBundle/README.md

 ```
 #### `sendRequest()`
 Send an HTTP Request to a given URL.
 This method assigns the $response property of the IgdbWrapper.
-Modifies behaviour of Guzzle's `request()` method by adhering to the good practise of still returning a response and not throwing an exception when a 4xx or a 5xx error occurs.
+Modifies behaviour of Guzzle's `request()` method by adhering to the good practice of still returning a response and not throwing an exception when a 4xx or a 5xx error occurs.
 ```php
 $response = $wrapper->sendRequest("https://api-endpoint.igdb.com/non-existant"); // This will produce a 404 status code.